KristaProkop/rel/README.md

 ```

 # Todos in the real world:
-- Fix the axis plotting problem referenced above
 - We probably want to create histograms for a variety of data sets.
-We could pull some of the functionality to a generic Histogram class that will render whatever data set it's given, instead of only having a rainfall histogram class.
+We could pull some of the functionality to a generic Histogram class that will render whatever data set it's given, instead of only having a rainfall-specific histogram class.
 - hook into legit weather API
 - error handling for api response data (negative numbers etc)
+- proper styling
 - backend validation for inputs from front end
 - separate the backend and front end to deploy independently
 - full stack live reload for local dev